Nisab ThresholdGold & SilverMinimum WealthQuran + Hadith

 Arguments for Silver Nisab

-• Lower threshold benefits more poor recipients by increasing Zakat payers
+• Lower threshold increases Zakat payers, benefiting more poor recipients

-• Recommended by majority of contemporary scholars and councils
+• Mainstream recommendation from contemporary scholars and councils

-• Applies precautionary principle: when in doubt, fulfilling obligation is safer
+• Applies the precautionary principle: fulfilling obligation is safer than avoiding it

-• Accessible threshold makes Zakat obligation achievable for more Muslims
+• Accessible threshold makes this pillar of Islam achievable for more people

 Arguments for Gold Nisab

-• Gold value is more stable than silver in modern markets
+• Gold value is far more stable than silver in modern markets

-• Higher threshold prevents burdening those with modest means
+• Higher threshold avoids burdening those with modest but real financial pressure

-• Some classical scholars preferred gold as more reliable measure
+• Some classical scholars treated gold as the more reliable standard

-• May better reflect genuine financial capacity in developed economies
+• May better reflect genuine financial capacity in high cost-of-living economies

 Check your obligation